Phone numbers

 Work through problems together

 If your child is expressing fears or worries, create a plan of action together.
 Should they block a person, leave a particular online group or delete an app?
-If a problem does arrive, make sure you offer as much support as possible and take steps to make sure it doesn’t happen again.
+If a problem does arise, make sure you offer as much support as possible and take steps to make sure it doesn’t happen again.

 Ask for usernames and passwords

-Do this regularly from the moment your child gets their phone so that it is the norm from the start.
+Do this regularly from the moment your child gets their phone so that it's the norm from the start.
 Check it while your child is present and use it as a time to discuss your concerns.
 Share any real life stories related to your concerns, such as someone finding a message they shared privately with friends had been shared publicly, or someone being asked for an inappropriate picture, as these tend to resonate more with young people.

 Alert your child's school or the police and flag anything concerning